awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
 For more information about high\-resolution metrics, see [Publish Custom Metrics](publishingMetrics.md)\.

+## Alarms on Math Expressions<a name="alarms-on-metric-math-expressions"></a>

+ You can set an alarm on the result of a math expression that is based on one or more CloudWatch metrics\.
+A math expression used for an alarm can include as many as 10 metrics\.
+Each metric must be using the same period\.

+For an alarm based on a math expression, you can specify how you want CloudWatch to treat missing data points for the underlying metrics when evaluating the alarm\.

+Alarms based on math expressions cannot perform Amazon EC2 actions\.

+For more information about metric math expressions and syntax, see [Use Metric Math](using-metric-math.md)\.

 ## Percentile\-Based CloudWatch Alarms and Low Data Samples<a name="percentiles-with-low-samples"></a>

 When you set a percentile as the statistic for an alarm, you can specify what to do when there is not enough data for a good statistical assessment\.
 You can choose to have the alarm evaluate the statistic anyway and possibly change the alarm state\.
 Or, you can have the alarm ignore the metric while the sample size is low, and wait to evaluate it until there is enough data to be statistically significant\.